Bedrock-OSS/bedrock-wiki/docs/commands/mcfunctions.md

 ## Creating a Function

 1. Locate the `📁 com.mojang` folder and navigate to `📁 development_behavior_packs`
-    - The development folders are used for quick reloading of packs, as the packs aren't cached to a specified world.
+    - The development folders are used for quick reloading of packs, as the packs aren't cached to the world files.

 2. Create a folder (of any name) for the function pack.
 This will be referred to as Behavior Pack or BP.